What Codecrumbs do?

 Can I use Codecrumbs for free?

-Codecrumbs Web App is forever free for Open source projects.
+Yes!
+Codecrumbs is free for Open source projects or for personal use.
 Just Sign in with Github and it's ready to go!

 Where is user generated content stored?